Kaida-Amethyst/math.mbt/README.md

 }
 ```

-Or use `Kaida-Amethyst/math` if waht you added is `Kaida-Amethyst/math`.
+Or use `Kaida-Amethyst/math` if what you added is `Kaida-Amethyst/math`.

 ```json
 {